PNKP237/EHU32/README.md

 Note that this should be soldered directly in the radio unit as the OBD-II port only provides unswitched 12V.
 Powering it from a 5V car charger also works.
 Do not connect headphones to the DAC module, its output is supposed to only be connected to amplifier input - in case of this project either the AUX socket of radio's internal AUX input.

+If you're successful in putting it together and satisfied with operation of EHU32 then I would be extremely grateful if you can share a photo or a short video showing the module in action!
+Any kind of feedback is valuable to me - be it issues, general usage or recommendations for additional functionality, I'll be happy to hear them.

 ## Compilation notes
 TWAI driver written by ESP as part of their ESP-IDF framework isn't perfect.
 To ensure everything works properly you'll need to modify "sdkconfig" which is located in %USERPROFILE%\AppData\Local\Arduino15\packages\esp32\hardware\esp32\version\tools\sdk\esp32\